Overview

 Smoking

 If you smoke, try to stop.
-Help is available to everyone free of charge on the NHS.
+Help is available to everyone for free on the NHS.
 Talk to your nurse or doctor, your GP or local pharmacist.
 Our Stop Smoking service can offer advice and help you to give up.
 Call 020 7188 0995.
-Or you can call the National Quitline on 0800 169 0169.
+Or you can call the National Smokefree Helpline (England only) on 0300 123 1044.

 Herbal remedies

-Some herbal medicines claim to help treat hot flushes but there is very limited evidence on their effectiveness and also their safety.
-Herbal medicines may interact with other medicines that you are taking, or may have side effects that make them unsuitable for you.
+Some herbal remedies claim to help treat hot flushes, but there is very limited evidence on their effectiveness and also their safety.
+Herbal remedies might interact with medicines that you're taking, or may have side effects that make them unsuitable for you.

-If you are considering taking herbal medicines, please speak to your nurse or doctor before you start taking them.
-Or you can call the pharmacy medicines helpline on 020 7188 8748.
+If you're considering taking herbal products, please speak to your nurse or doctor before you start taking them.
+Or you can call our pharmacy medicine helpline on 020 7188 8748.

 Other medicines from your doctor

-Some medicines have been shown to reduce the occurrence and severity of flushes, although the evidence is limited and none are licenced for this use.
+Some medicines have been shown to reduce the occurrence and severity of flushes, although the evidence is limited and none of them are licenced for this use.

-If you have tried our suggestions and you are still affected by your hot flushes, you can discuss the suitability of drug therapy with your doctor or specialist nurse.
+If you have tried our suggestions and you're still affected by your hot flushes, you can discuss the suitability of medicines with your doctor or specialist nurse.
 All medicines have side effects and not all medicines are suitable for everyone.

 Dimbleby Cancer Care